The health benefits of apples

 chronic obstructive pulmonary disease (COPD)

-Canada’s Food Guide to Healthy Eating and Physical Activity also recommends a daily intake of five to 10 servings of fruits and vegetables.
+Canada’s Food Guide to Healthy Eating and Physical Activity also recommends eating a variety of healthy foods each day with half your plate being fruits and vegetables.
 Did you know that one serving of fruit equals one medium sized apple?
 It is very easy to maintain a healthy lifestyle when you include an apple (or more!) a day.

 Healthy eating tips